Teenage Dream (Katy Perry song): Live performances

 Perry performed "Teenage Dream" at the MTV World Stage 2010 held in Sunway Surfbeach, Malaysia.
 Perry performed her songs "California Gurls", "Hot n Cold" and "Teenage Dream" on Sunrise in Australia.
 On August 9, 2010, she performed it as the opening song of the Teen Choice Awards when she was hosting the award ceremony.
 She then appeared and performed "Teenage Dream" on the Late Show with David Letterman and Today show.
 The same month, Perry traveled to Europe and performed the song on The Album Chart Show in the UK, on Le Grand Journal in France and on UK chat show Alan Carr: Chatty Man.
 On September 25, 2010, she was the musical guest and performed the song on Saturday Night Live.
 In October 2010, she performed the song on Wetten, dass..? in Germany.
 Perry performed the song with actor Darren Criss for the first time on the Trevor Project Live on December 5, 2010.

 On February 13, 2011, Perry performed "Teenage Dream" at the 53rd Annual Grammy Awards.
 The song was featured on the set list of the California Dreams Tour in 2011 as the opening act of the show.
 The show begins with a video screen introduction which tells the story of a girl named Katy who lives in a colorless world wasting her life cutting meat for a mean old butcher.
-One night, Perry escapes her dreadful reality by falling asleep and visits a vibrant candy land in search for her pet cat, Kitty Purry and also for the love of her life, the Baker's Boy, played by Nick Zano.
+One night, Perry escapes her dreadful reality by falling asleep and visiting a vibrant candy land in search of her pet cat, Kitty Purry and also of the love of her life, the Baker's Boy, played by Nick Zano.
 Perry then appears on stage and starts performing "Teenage Dream" with her dancers, while wearing a white dress with spinning peppermints.
 For Obama's 2012 presidential candidacy, Perry performed several of her hit songs dressed as a ballot, including "Teenage Dream", "Firework", and "Wide Awake".
 Expressing solidarity for his campaign, the box next to Obama's name was shaded.
 For her 2014–15 The Prismatic World Tour and her 2017-2018 Witness: The Tour, "Teenage Dream" was included on the setlist.
+Teenage Dream will once again be on her setlist in The Lifetimes Tour (2025).

+On May 25, 2014, Perry performed the song at BBC Radio 1's Big Weekend in Glasgow.

 On February 1, 2015, Perry performed the song during the Super Bowl XLIX halftime show.

+On May 27, 2017, Perry performed the song at BBC Radio 1's Big Weekend in Hull.